Slips-PC/dwm/README.md

 # Slips's DWM Config

 As of 09/25/21.
-Included is an example xinitrc, an autostart script, and the wallpaper I use.
+Included is an example xinitrc, an autostart script, any scripts used by dmenu, and the wallpaper I use.

+DEPENDENCIES:
+rofi
+dmenu
+kitty
+maim
+xclip
+(Optional, but will disable volume binds) pamixer

 Included patches: